mfidaali/Pipeline-ALU/README.md

+# ALU

-# ALU with adder, multiplier, SQ-ROOT, and comparator functions implemented in Altera Quartus
+Implemented an ALU with adder, multiplier, SQ-ROOT, and comparator functions

-Synthesized with timing constraints and I/O's defined
+Synthesized with both timing constraints and I/O's defined